gaverhae/blog/blog/content/md/posts/2021-10-24-aws-email-forwarding-tf.md

 }
 ```

-It's a bit special, though, in a way similar to
+It's a bit special, though, like `aws_ses_domain_identity_verification`: while
-`aws_ses_domain_identity_verification`: while this one does create a record at
-the SES level, it will also wait for confirmation.
-The creation of this
+this one does create a record at the SES level, it will also wait for
-resource will trigger an email from AWS to the given email address, and the
+confirmation.
+The creation of this resource will trigger an email from AWS to
-`terraform apply` command will wait until the link in said email has been
+the given email address, and the `terraform apply` command will wait until the
-clicked, validating that the owner of that address agrees to let SES send
+link in said email has been clicked, validating that the owner of that address
-emails on their behalf.
+agrees to let SES send emails on their behalf.

 ## Conclusion